Nomination Process (CI)

 - at least one letter of support from a student and one from a faculty member who are familiar with the nominee’s teaching;

 - a statement of teaching philosophy that outlines the nominee’s own definition of effective teaching and identifies the nominee’s own teaching goals; the statement must also speak to the sample teaching materials included – see below;

 The shortlisted nominee must submit the following teaching materials:

-- course syllabus, sample assignment instructions, sample lesson plan, examples of summative evaluations (test, quiz, exam, final project), any available course evaluation data (not from current course);
+- course syllabus, sample assignment instructions, sample lesson plan, examples of summative evaluations (test, quiz, exam, final project), detailed summary of available course evaluation data

 The shortlisted nominee may also include:

 - sample communications with students (e.g. unsolicited emails from former students, instructions or advice emailed to former or current students), sample feedback to students, examples of student work (anonymous), departmental feedback on teaching, letters of observation, examples of effective TA coordination (meeting agendas or minutes, sample instructions for TAs, course resources designed for TAs, sample communications with TAs, suggested grading rubrics, etc.);